Annual Governance Statement for the Governing Body of FNS July 2020

 - To monitor the well being, workload and mental health of staff, this will oversee staff attendance, retention in workforce etc

-- To monitor the impact of the curriculum to ensure it meets the need of our ever changing cohort particularly in the light of the new inspection framework and changes to the content of PSHCE and SRE.
+- To monitor the impact of the curriculum to ensure it meets the need of our ever changing cohort particularly in the light of the new inspection framework and embedding of the RSHE curriculum.

 - To investigate the broader use of Brom Com to ensure it is confidently used and its full potential is realised.